 Uncertainty is born of everything we don't know, and the people who don't want us to know what they're doing in our name are its midwives.
 They know what they're doing.
 They are cultivating it quite deliberately, and for their own purposes.
 Very little of what they do is accidental.
 An uncertain people is a people easily led.
 That's the way it works now.
 That's the way it has always worked.

-If you like reading this article, consider joining the crew of all reader-supported Evergreene Digest by contributing the equivalent of a cafe latte a month--using the donation button above—so we can bring you more just like it.
+If you like reading this article, consider joining the crew of all reader-supported Evergreene Digest by contributing the equivalent of a cafe latte a month--using the donation button in the above right-hand corner—so we can bring you more just like it.

 Full story …